Last updated on September 4th, 2023 at 02:35 pm

 In fact, the oldest Maine Coon, Rubble, was male and lived to be 31 years old!
 Nevertheless, other factors might mean that male Maine Coons might live shorter lives.

-Statistical evidence suggests that male Maine Coons are more prone to hip dysplasia, which can affect the quality of their life and even their longevity.
+Statistical evidence suggests that male Maine Coons are more prone to hip dysplasia, which can affect the quality of their lives and even their longevity.

 Another problem is that male cats generally tend to be more inclined to urinary tract problems and digestive disorders.